dgerabagi/data-curation-environment/flattened_repo.md

 **This artifact is the primary log for new and recent case studies.** Older, resolved issues are archived in `A11.1 DCE - New Regression Case Studies.md` to keep this document concise and focused on currently relevant issues.

 ## 2. Case Studies

 ---

+### Case Study 034: vLLM `uvloop` Dependency on Native Windows

+-   **Artifacts Affected:** `src/Artifacts/A92.
+DCE - vLLM Setup Guide.md`
+-   **Cycles Observed:** C33, C34
+-   **Symptom:** When attempting to run the vLLM OpenAI-compatible API server on a native Windows environment, the script fails with `ModuleNotFoundError: No module named 'uvloop'`.
+-   **Root Cause Analysis (RCA):** The vLLM API server's source code contains a hardcoded, non-optional import of the `uvloop` library (`import uvloop`).
+The `uvloop` library provides a high-performance event loop implementation but is built on top of `libuv`, which is fundamental to Node.js but not natively available in the same way for Python on Windows.
+Therefore, `uvloop` cannot be installed on native Windows.
+An alternative library, `winloop`, exists but does not act as a drop-in replacement for the `import uvloop` statement, so simply installing it has no effect.
+-   **Codified Solution & Best Practice:** The definitive and recommended solution for running Linux-centric tools like vLLM on a Windows machine is to use the Windows Subsystem for Linux (WSL/WSL2).
+By setting up the Python virtual environment and installing `vllm` and `uvloop` *inside* the WSL environment, all dependencies are met correctly.
+WSL2 provides seamless network port forwarding, meaning a server running on `localhost:8000` inside WSL is accessible from the Windows host at the same address, making integration straightforward.
+All documentation must prioritize WSL for Windows users.

+---